-Familial adenomatous polyposis is characterized by the presence of 100 or more adenomatous polyps in the mucosa of the colon, predisposing it to malignant transformation and contributing significantly to the cumulative risk of developing colorectal carcinoma in patients diagnosed with this disease [1].
+FAP is characterized by the presence of 100 or more adenomatous polyps in the mucosa of the colon, predisposing it to malignant transformation and contributing significantly to the cumulative risk of developing CRC in patients diagnosed with this disease [1].
 FAP can have different inheritance patterns.
-In most cases, it is an auto-somal dominant disease, meaning that one copy of the mutated adenomatous polyposis coli (APC) tumor suppressor gene in each cell is sufficient to cause the disease [2].
+In most cases, it is an autosomal dominant disease, meaning that one copy of the mutated APC tumor suppressor gene in each cell is sufficient to cause the disease [2].
 This means that affected individuals have a parent who also suffers from the disease.
-However, if familial adenomatous polyposis is caused by mutations in the MUTYH-associated polyposis (MAP) gene, it is inherited in an autosomal recessive manner [3].
+However, if FAP is caused by mutations in the MAP gene, it is inherited in an autosomal recessive manner [3].
 Both copies of the gene must be mutated in each cell.
-In most cases, the parents of a person with an autosomal recessive disease each carry one copy of the mutated gene, but do not show any symptoms of the disease themselves.
-Therefore, genetic testing is considered the gold standard for FAP diagnosis [4].
+In most cases, the parents